qi7chen/lua-zmq/README.md

 ### Build on Windows 7 x64

 1. Type `premake5 vs2013` on command window to generate Visual C++ solution files.
+2. You can also use CMake to generate Visual Studio project files, just type `mkdir build && cd build && cmake ..`

 ### Build on Ubuntu 16.04 64-bit